Smartbrood/terraform-balancer/README.md

 terraform destroy - delete resources from AWS.

-Use commands below instead of "make apply" if you don't have "make":
+Use commands below instead of "make apply" if you don't have "make" or need to change path for public ssh key:

 terraform init
 terraform apply -var 'public_key_path=[path_to_public_ssh_key]'